-Ice cream is a kid- (and adult!) favorite dessert, but store-bought ones often contain high fructose corn syrup, artificial colors and flavors, or other ingredients that we avoid.
+Ice cream is a kid-favorite dessert (and let’s face it, adults too!), but store-bought ones often contain high fructose corn syrup, artificial colors and flavors, or other ingredients that we avoid.

-I love making ice cream at home.
-This butter pecan ice cream recipe is a healthy, and incredibly delicious alternative to store-bought ice cream.
+Enter making ice cream at home!
+This butter pecan ice cream recipe is a healthy and incredibly delicious alternative to store-bought ice cream.
 It’s also really simple to make at home.

 Healthy Ice Cream?
 Really?